hmalphettes/vault-plugin-secrets-vsphere/README.md

 functions.
 These steps are usually completed by an operator or configuration management tool.

-1. Enable the VSphere secrets engine:
+1. Enable the vSphere secrets engine:

     ```text
     $ vault secrets enable vsphere